notEvil/ranger-ext/external/README.md

 see commands.py in the repository's root
 - Create keymap in your rc.conf

-I for instance use `map s<delete> console sudo delete` and `map sp sudo paste`.
+I for instance use `map s<delete> console sudo delete` and `map spp sudo paste`.

 ## Details

 - paste is based on ranger's CopyLoader and replicates its functionality.
 I couldn't find a nice way to prevent this.
-- delete masks os.remove and shutil.rmtree such that they are executed in a sub process whenever they are called.
-Then ranger's delete function gets executed and finally os.remove and shutil.rmtree are unmasked again.
+- Some Commands mask crucial low-level functions such that they are executed in a subprocess whenever they are called.
+Then to perform the task they simply execute the corresponding high-level function of ranger.
+This way almost no implementation detail is replicated.
+Eventually these functions are unmasked.

 ## Acknowledgments